By Alan Burke

 Cars are not allowed on the rail trail and police were called at 6:46 p.m. when one was seen there.

+UPDATE: The defendant of this case was found not guilty of the charge on Sept.
+4, 2013.
 Zachary Navarro, 30, 308 Maple St., Danvers, was arrested, as logged at 11:51 p.m., on Endicott Street by Officer Peter Shabowich, on a charge of drunk driving.

 Osvaldo Nolasco, 37, 65 Johnson St., Lynn, was arrested at 4:14 p.m. on Main Street by Officer Shane Cavanaugh on charges of drunk driving, this follows two previous convictions, driving to endanger, driving with a suspended license, with a revoked registration, with no insurance, marked lane violations and giving a false name to police.
 He was stopped following a hit and run incident in Hamilton.